pacroy/microk8s-azure-vm/README.md

 ## Post-installation Instructions

-1. Go to Azure Portal and navigate to the virtual machine -> _Policies_.
-Make sure all policies are in _Compliant_ state except the `Azure Security Center Recommendations`.
+1. Go to Azure Portal and stop the virtual machine.
-2. Go to _Extensions + applications_.
-If there is `MMAExtension`, make sure it is in `Provisioning succeeded` status.
-Then, click to open it and select _Enable automatic upgrade_.
-3. Go to _Disks_ -> _Addiitonal settings_.
-Scroll down to _Encryption settings_ and select _Disks to encrypt_ to `OS and data disks`.
-Follow on-screen instructions to create a new Key Vault and a new encryption key.
-4. Go to _Updates_ -> _Updates seetings_ and choose to enable _Periodic assessment_ and select `Azure-orchestrated` for Patch orchestration.
-5. Go back to _Updates_ -> Schedule updates and create a new maintenance configuration to schedule update for your VM as you wish.
+2. Navigate to _Disks_ -> _Additonal settings_ and enable _Encryption at host_ then start the virtual machine.

 ## Troubleshooting